jmvedrine/moodle-qformat_giftmedia/README.md

 Currently your zip file must respect some constraints to be correctly parsed:
 - the text file containing the questions must be at the root level and must have a .txt extension
 - media files must be in a folder, they can't be at the root level

+WARNING : This format depends on changes that I have made to question/format.php in MDL-36243 tracker issue, so until these changes have been integrated in Moodle, media import will not work unless you apply these changes yourself to your Moodle server.